Agnus Dei Teaching School Alliance

 Applicants will need to have achieved at least a grade C or above in both Mathematics and English Language GCSEs (or approved equivalents).
 While applicants without one or both of these GCSEs (or approved equivalents) will be considered for interview, priority is given to those candidates who have already met this requirement.
 If you do not currently hold a GCSE grade C or above in Mathematics and English Language, please note that we accept the equivalency tests in both Mathematics and English offered by Equivalency Testing.

-Applicants will need to have recently (within the last 2 years and ideally the last 12 months) spent some time observing lessons in a UK secondary school before submitting an application candidates should make it very clear in their personal statement that they have completed this experience (dates, name of school and the year groups observed) and should be able to use this experience to draw upon if offered an interview.
+Ideally, applicants will need to have recently (within the last 2 years and ideally the last 12 months) spent some time observing lessons in a UK secondary school before submitting an application.
+You may wish to use this experience to draw upon if offered an interview.

 The purpose of this observation is to enable applicants to offer well-developed responses to interview questions regarding the world of the secondary school.